DimitriPalmer22/Studio-Docs/Game 1/Game 1.md

 ### Active Ability

-Using the active ability will
+Each active ability has a *meter* cost requirement.
+This means that the *meter* will drain whenever the player activates the ability.
+Different abilities have different costs.

 ### Passive Ability

 The passive ability has a *meter* requirement, meaning that the *meter* has to be above a certain threshold in order for the passive ability to activate.
-A UI icon should indicate when the passive ability is available (Like the icon for the passive is usually greyed out, but when the *meter* is above the threshold, the icon lights up).
+Activating a passive ability does not drain the *meter* A UI icon should indicate when the passive ability is available (Like the icon for the passive is usually greyed out, but when the *meter* is above the threshold, the icon lights up).
 Different passive abilities have different thresholds.

 #### Roguelike Element
 - The player has 3 options at the start of the game: choose a random passive ability, choose a random active ability, or choose a random finisher (maybe).